Kitty Party (film)

 Kitty Party is a 2019 Indian comedy film directed by Nav Bajwa.
 The film stars Kainaat Arora and Gurpreet Ghuggi in lead.
 Kitty Party tells the story about a group of middle class housewives in Chandigarh who form a kitty, and end up developing an unexpected friendship.

 Plot

-This is a story of 5 middle class housewives who live their life in a regular way.
-They start up their day from cooking handling their kids, sending their husbands to work, going for yoga classes, etc. But all 5 women are best friends and they all enjoy their day with each other.
-Once in a week they all have kitty party where they play tombola and put committee in which they all put some money and any one of them can take the total amount.
-But the change comes when one of them put a picture on Facebook.
+The film follows 5 middle class housewives who live their life in a regular way.
+They start off their day with cooking, handling their kids, sending their husbands to work, going for yoga classes, etc. But all the 5 women are best friends and they all enjoy their day with each other.
+Once in a week they all have kitty party where they play tombola and put a committee in which they all put some money and any one of them can take the total amount.
+But the change comes when one of them puts a picture on Facebook.
 She was approached by a woman staying in Goa.